This post was written in collaboration with Afsana Moriom, Customer Success Manager, EMEA at Constructor.

 Are there facets for which it makes sense to select multiple attributes, or are they all mutually exclusive?

 Most of the time it makes sense to have checkbox filters so that shoppers can select more than one attribute (e.g., red and yellow).
 But sometimes you may want to have radio buttons instead to show users that only one attribute can be selected at a time, such as a pick-up location or fulfillment method.

 Make filtering responsive and interactive

-Typically, if you have a healthy site speed, it’s best practice to make filtering interactive, meaning that results filter automatically as soon as a selection is clicked.
-One reason for this is that customers will stop applying filters when they begin to see items they like, and this reduces the chance that they’ll receive unattractive results (or no results) from applying too many unnecessary filters.
+Make filtering interactive, meaning that results filter automatically as soon as a selection is clicked.
+Customers will stop applying filters when they begin to see attractive products, and this reduces the chance that they’ll receive unattractive results (or no results) from applying too many unnecessary filters.

 See how it works here on Target Australia’s website:

 If this isn’t an option with your current ecommerce platform, make sure that the “Apply” button is very clearly displayed so that customers know they’ll have to manually apply the filters they select.

 5. Select the right ecommerce faceted search software